 There are 19 rooms, all completely different and all fabulous.
 Inside the main building are 2 spacious Doubles (the Baroque gold room is a cracker), and 2 lofty Superior Doubles with roof terraces.
 The rest of the Superiors form a row of garden rooms: all interconnect and feature living spaces, silky fabrics and quirky details (library-print wallpaper or a gilded four-poster topped by a metallic crown).

 The magnificent, self-contained Master Suite has its own kitchen and dining area.
-The Family Rooms are housed in a terrace of restored farm cottages, each furnished with folksy, colour-themed décor (think Hansel and Gretel).
+The Junior Suites are housed in a terrace of restored farm cottages, each furnished with folksy, colour-themed décor (think Hansel and Gretel).
 Green-hued Perdiz features a birdy theme – bird prints, faux feathered birds in delicate wire cages, mounted on plinths, or perched on a twiggy branch above the bed.
 Charming, slightly mad and beautifully done.

 All rooms have a spacious bathroom (walk-in shower or shower over the bath), plus robes, slippers and underfloor heating.
-Beds are super-comfy and there's air con for the summer months.
+Beds are super-comfy and there's air-con for the summer months.

 - Air conditioning